How fear influences the decision-making of leaders.

 What if I told you that inside your own head, lives a little guy – an imposter?
 He is called fear, and often he is lying to you.
 He will say that he means well, but often he is keeping you from achieving remarkable things.
 He also lives inside the head of leaders.

-Last year European Network Analysis Summit predicted that by 2018, 70% of leading organizations would pilot Organizational Network Analysis.
-Hereby the end of 2018, I do not know the exact number, but it is risk-free to say that we are far from the 70%…
+In 2017, European Network Analysis Summit predicted that by 2018, 70% of leading organizations would pilot Organizational Network Analysis.
+Today, 3 years later, I do not know the exact number, but it is risk-free to say that we are far from 70%…

 They all nod their heads in recognition to the fact that up to 90% of the work that goes on in an organization, runs through informal channels and connections, not visible to management (Source: CEB by Gartner (2015) and The Work Foundation (2012))